avocadohooman/42-Corewar/README.md

 Additional options for VM:
 * `-lldfix`: Reference corewar's _lld_ only reads 2 bytes, and this flag fixes that bug.
 * `-dump <cycle>`: Dump memory to stdout 32 octets / line and exit the game.
-* `-prettydump`: Dump memory to stdout 64 octets / line fancier and exit the game.
+* `-prettydump <cycle>`: Dump memory to stdout 64 octets / line fancier and exit the game.
 * `-n <nb> champion_file_2.cor`: Override champion execution order by giving a champion a custom number.